The Phantom of the Opera (1989 film): Filming

+Soundtrack

+The soundtrack to Phantom of the Opera was composed and conducted by Misha Segal, and performed by the Budapest Symphony Orchestra.
+The soundtrack was released by Restless Records in 1989, and re-released in 1993.

+Of particular interest to fans of the original novel is Segal's rendition of the Phantom's opera composition 'Don Juan Triumphant', with the Phantom on the organ and Christine singing.
+His original compositions received acclaim despite the films poor reception, with one reviewer saying, "The super soundtrack and operatic opportunities fizzle when they're muted, as if director Dwight Little is afraid too much great music will dull the senses of the primary audiences Englund will bring to the box office."

+The song "Good Looking" by Segal is not part of the soundtrack despite appearing in the film.

 Release

 Box office

-The Phantom of the Opera opened theatrically on November 3, 1989 in 1,468 venues, ranking sixth at the domestic box office, with $2,050,000 in its first weekend.
+The Phantom of the Opera opened theatrically on November 3, 1989, in 1,468 venues, ranking sixth at the domestic box office, with $2,050,000 in its first weekend.
 The film closed three weeks later, having grossed $3,953,745.

 Critical reception

-The film received negative reviews from critics.
+The film received mixed to negative reviews from critics.
 Caryn James of The New York Times wrote, "This 'Phantom' is not lively enough to be kitschy, or original enough in its badness to be funny."
 Variety called the film "competent but flatly directed," adding that "Englund is his usual broad self.
 Yet gorehounds expecting a 'Freddy of the Opera' are bound to be disappointed, for the stabbings, stranglings and decapitations he executes lack suspense, surprise or innovation."
 Dave Kehr of the Chicago Tribune called it "a stern, lugubrious affair, almost completely devoid of the humor and invention that have made the 'Nightmare' films consistently watchable."
 Kim Newman of The Monthly Film Bulletin wrote that it "occasionally has a pleasant Hammer Films/Gothic feel," but that "Englund is buried under thick make-up even when trying to pass for normal and is unable to do much with the role."

+Tim Carman of The Houston Post gave the film three out of four stars, and wrote the movie was, "...a horror flick that is both graphically frightening and intellectually fascinating."

-The film holds a 38% 'Rotten' rating on review aggregate website Rotten Tomatoes, based on 13 reviews.
+The film holds a 33% 'Rotten' rating on review aggregate website Rotten Tomatoes, based on 12 reviews.

 Home media

+The film was released on VHS in 1990 by RCA/Columbia Pictures Home Video and on DVD in 2004 by MGM Home Entertainment.
 Scream Factory (a subsidiary of Shout!
-Factory) released the film on February 17, 2015 for the first time on Blu-ray Disc in the United States.
+Factory) released the film on February 17, 2015, for the first time on Blu-ray in the United States.
 The film was released alongside the documentary film, Behind the Mask: The Making of "The Phantom of the Opera".
 The documentary film featured interviews with Englund, Nighy, Hyde-White, Shannon, and director Little.
-The alternative title cover of the film was "Freddy: The Musical".